 <?php // app.php $data = ['name' => 'Krunal', 'education' => 'BE']; $new = array_push($data, 'Ankit', 'MCA'); print_r($data); echo $new."\n";

-See, the $data variable is Associative Array, and we have added two values to that array.
+The $data variable is an Associative Array, and we have added two values to that array.

 <?php // app.php $dataA = ['name' => 'Krunal', 'education' => 'BE']; $second = ['Facebook', 'Instagram']; $newA = array_push($dataA, $second); print_r($dataA); echo $newA."\n";

 See, it has added an array as a 3rd element, and its index is 0 and 1.

 Right now, the dataA array is a multidimensional array.

 There is no array_push() equivalent for associative arrays because there is no way to determine the next key.